IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending April 8th
+Here are the recently added contributions for this week:
+- CNFTSwap under DAPPs
+- Oniverse in the Games and Entertainment section

 ### Week ending April 1st
 Here are the recently added contributions for this week:
 - Added a Cardano Golang Ecosystem section